1Git2Clone/counting-blinks/README.md

 > [!NOTE]
 > The position of the cathodes on the row doesn't matter as long as they're on the row where the GND jump wire is connected.

+For reference, it should look something similar to the following:

 ![Example diagram](https://www.makerguides.com/wp-content/uploads/2024/04/image-33.png)

 ## Code Build Instructions